In retrospect, the Panasonic Lumix FZ18 was an amazing bridge camera.

 My pet peeve when travelling on the Paris Metro was stopping at one station and following confusing signs down endless corridors only to end up at a different station a couple of blocks from our intended destination.

 My favourite photography genre is candid.
 I like pictures that are unique combinations of events, feelings, and places.
 While a beautiful landscape can be re-visited and a portrait re-created, a moment remains truly unique.

-Saint Michael’s Church is opposite Festival Place shopping mall in Basingstoke, Hampshire.
-Besides its age, the church is interesting in that it bears the scars of aerial bombing by the Germans in their attempt to destroy a nearby ammunitions factory during World War II.
+Saint Michael’s Church is opposite Festival Place shopping centre in Basingstoke, Hampshire.
+Besides its age the church is interesting in that it bears the scars of aerial bombing by the Germans in their attempt to destroy a nearby ammunitions factory during World War II.
 Next to the church stands a former school.
-On the outside walls, there are still deep marks left by pupils who used the bricks to sharpen their slate pencils.
+On the outside walls there are still deep marks left by pupils who used the bricks to sharpen their slate pencils.